systematic-magic/aop/front matter.rst

 4.1.
 Check that author notes are denoted by symbol (no numbers allowed).
 It can be any symbol, but most often used are: \*, †, +, #, $.
 If there are several author notes, then each note should have **different** symbol.

 4.2.
+Check that there are no punctuation marks at the end of author notes line.

+4.3.
 Check that author notes are formatted in supprscript and colored in red.

-4.3.
+4.4.
 Check that author notes symbol is present next to author name(s).

 .. image:: /_static/html_author_notes_symbol.png
    :alt: Affiliation Numbers